adioshun/gitBook_PCL/normal-estimation.md

 `estimate_normals` Calculates the normals of all points.
 - This function finds neighboring points using covariance analysis and computes the principal axes of neighboring points.

-This function KDTreeSearchParamHybridtakes an instance of a class as an argument. radius = 0.1And max_nn = 30two important argument that is used to specify a search radius and up to the nearest neighbor.
-This has a search radius of 10 cm, considering only up to 30 neighborhoods in order to save calculation time.

-The covariance analysis algorithm generates two mutually opposite vectors as normal candidates.
-If you do not know the global structure of the geometry, neither is correct.
-This is a problem known as the normal direction problem.
-Open3D attempts to orient the normals so that they are aligned with the original normals when normals are present.
-Otherwise, Open3D makes random guesses.
-If the direction is important, you need to call an orientation function such as  orient_normals_to_align_with_directionand orient_normals_towards_camera_location.
+- The covariance analysis algorithm generates two mutually opposite vectors as normal candidates.

+- If you do not know the global structure of the geometry, neither is correct.

+- This is a problem known as the normal direction problem.

+- Open3D attempts to orient the normals so that they are aligned with the original normals when normals are present.

+- Otherwise, Open3D makes random guesses.

+- If the direction is important, you need to call an orientation function such as  orient_normals_to_align_with_directionand orient_normals_towards_camera_location.

-draw_geometriesTo visualize the point cloud nand press to display the normal of the point. -You +can control the length of the normal by using keys and keys.
+- draw_geometries To visualize the point cloud nand press to display the normal of the point. -You +can control the length of the normal by using keys and keys.

-전처리 과정에서 가장 중요한 법선 추정은 주변의 점들을 이용한다. 한 점 A에서 법선 추정은 그림 2와 같이 한점을 기준으로 일정거리 혹은 일정개수 만큼의 점들을 통해 Normal을 추정하게 된다. 이때 KD-Tree 자료구조를 이용하여 주변 점들로부터, 공분산 행렬(Covarience Matrix)을 구성하여 고유 벡터(Eigen Vector)를 계산한다

 ---